szheng3/szheng3/README.md

 Here are some ideas to get you started:

 - 🔭 Professional full stack developer.
-- 🌱 Expert in AI/ML/DL.
+- 🌱 Expert in ML.
 - 🤔 AI master in Duke.
 - 💬 Working on investment banking for quantitative investment.
 - 📫 How to reach me: szheng3@outlook.com.